 In my practice, I draw on these saved mirages of cats, and dogs, people, landscapes, art, literature, the natural world and often myself, and seek to pull some of the parts together in a painted work, like an existential Frankenstein.

-It really depends on how I feel that day.
+How do you select your color palette?It really depends on how I feel that day.
 I just get started.
 If I don’t have a plan for the day I will just mess around with colours, turn the boards upside down and on their side, see if I can see anything.
 After a while, you fall into a trance and then the painting reveals itself.
 You basically form a mashup of the symbols and ideas you have worked with all your life.
 After a few hours you can see what you are trying to say but couldn’t find the words behind the emotion.
 The subconscious is like the deep web, its chock full of random information, painting can bring some of that information together to create personal stories.

-What inspired you to transform a simple, domestic chair into a cake in Cake Chair
+What inspired you to transform a simple, domestic chair into a cake in Cake Chair?

 Well it’s not because I’ve had any feeling towards eating chairs….
 I do appreciate antique chairs and the beautiful fabrics that they are made from.
 I guess these bright colours and textured fabrics remind me of a well made and decorated cake.